UniOcc: A Unified Benchmark for Occupancy Forecasting and Prediction in Autonomous Driving: UniOcc Framework

 \item \textbf{Centroid Extraction.} Let \(\widetilde{c_n^{t+1}}\) be the centroid of the predicted voxel set \(\widetilde{V_n^{t+1}}\).
 We also compute the true object voxels at frame \(t+1\), \(V_n^{t+1}\), and its centroid \(c_n^{t+1}\):

 \item \textbf{Bipartite Association.} We match predicted centroids \(\{\widetilde{c_p^t}\}\) with observed centroids \(\{c_q^{t+1}\}\) using the Hungarian algorithm to minimize pairwise distances:

 where $P^*$ is the matching matrix and $n_s^t$, $n_s^{t+1}$ represents the number of objects in the consecutive frames.
 We assign the same ID for matched objects between frames and assign new IDs for newly appeared objects.
+We discard objects where the matched distance is greater than a threshold of $\gamma$, which we empirically choose as \SI{0.5}{m} for cars and cyclists, \SI{0.2}{m} for pedestrians.

 \end{enumerate}

 The above process yields cross-frame associations that unify object identities over time, enabling motion interpretation and analysis directly in the voxel space.